Kris Stadsgaard: Rosenborg

-Málaga CF
+Málaga

-On 31 August 2010, Stadsgaard left Rosenborg to sign a three-year contract with Málaga CF of the Spanish La Liga for an undisclosed fee, although the move was reported to be 11 million NOK.
+On 31 August 2010, Stadsgaard left Rosenborg to sign a three-year contract with Málaga of the Spanish La Liga for an undisclosed fee, although the move was reported to be 11 million NOK.
 Upon joining the club, Stadsgaard revealed that there were interests from other club but insisted Málaga was his first choice.

 Stadsgaard made his La Liga debut for Málaga, playing the whole game on 12 September 2010 against Real Zaragoza, which saw them win 5–3.
-In the next game against Sevilla on 19 September 2010, Stadsgaard set up a goal for José Salomón Rondón, which saw Malaga lose 2–1.
+In the next game against Sevilla on 19 September 2010, Stadsgaard set up a goal for Salomón Rondón, which saw Málaga lose 2–1.
 He scored his first goal for Málaga on 16 October 2010, in a 1–4 home loss against Real Madrid.
 However, as the 2010–11 season progressed, Stadsgaard spent the rest of the season on the substitute bench and his own injury concerns following the arrival of Martín Demichelis, as well as, his own injury concern.
 Despite this, Stadsgaard finished the season, making twenty–five appearances and scoring once in all competitions.

 Ahead of the 2011–12 season, Stadsgaard was linked a return move to his homeland, with Copenhagen keen on signing him, which was denied Stadsgaard, himself.
 In the 2011–12 season, Stadsgaard suffered a setback when he had a venous occlusion on his left leg and was sidelined for two months.
 Although he appeared on as an unused substitute, Stadsgaard was expected to leave the club in the January transfer window, with Copenhagen confirmed their interests once again.
 In January 2012, they made an approach from Malaga of signing him, leading to negotiations soon after.